phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 ## General overview of PyArrow support

-The PyArrow dtypes were initially introduced in pandas 1.5.
+PyArrow dtypes were initially introduced in pandas 1.5.
 This means that support for them is still relatively new. pandas 2.0 provided a huge improvement, including making opting into them easy.
 There is still some work left to support them properly everywhere.
 They should be used with caution for a couple of months.
-Both projects work continuously to improve support throughout the Dask and pandas APIs.
+Both projects work continuously to improve support throughout Dask and pandas.

 We encourage users to try them out to get a better idea of what is still lacking support or not efficient enough.
 Giving feedback helps us improve support and will drastically reduce the